Public-domain federal data

 ER & Emergency

-ER visit codes (99281–99285) are the highest-volume billing-error pattern in the country.
-Levels 4 and 5 (99284, 99285) are the most upcoded.
+ER visit codes (99281–99285) are among the highest-volume codes reviewed for documentation-vs-billing alignment.
+Levels 4 and 5 (99284, 99285) are the most frequently audited by CMS and OIG.
 Knowing the federal benchmark is step one.

 Office visits